The image on the left was probably taken more than two decades ago. The one on the right was taken a few years ago.

 – Her name is Sayoko Yamaguchi (山口小夜子).

-– Sayoko was the first and maybe the only supermodel from Japan.
+– Sayoko was the first — and perhaps the only — Japanese supermodel.
 Newsweek magazine named her one of the world’s top six fashion models in 1977.

-– Sayoko Mannequin manufactured in ’77 by a British company was displayed all over the world through the ’80s.
+– The Sayoko Mannequin, manufactured in 1977 by a British company, was displayed around the world through the ’80s.
 Fashion designer Anna Sui still owns two of these vintage mannequins and uses them in her shop.

-– According to Yoshiharu Fukuhara, Shiseido’s Honorary Chairman and the grandson of the company’s founder, Sayoko was Shiseido’s liaison with Serge Lutens who often had done makeup for Sayoko.
+– According to Yoshiharu Fukuhara, Shiseido’s Honorary Chairman and grandson of the company’s founder, Sayoko served as Shiseido’s liaison with Serge Lutens, who often did her makeup.

-Although she must have been at the height of her modeling career then, the tall, striking woman I met on that cloudy autumn day was extremely gentle and pleasant… far from what we imagine today’s supermodels to be.
+Although she must have been at the height of her modeling career then, the tall, striking woman I met on that cloudy autumn day was extremely gentle and pleasant… far from what we often imagine when we think of supermodels today.

 Written by: